 - Sulfasalazine has been shown to be beneficial in some patients.

-- Experiences with other DMARDs (eg, azathioprine, methotrexate and ciclosporin) have been anecdotally reported and they may be used in patients unresponsive to standard treatments (NSAIDs and physiotherapy).
+- Experiences with other DMARDs (eg, methotrexate) have been anecdotally reported and they may be used in patients unresponsive to standard treatments (NSAIDs and physiotherapy).

-- Antibiotics (tetracyclines) may be useful in uroarthritis but have not been successful in enteroarthritis.
-In more aggressive cases, or when reactive arthritis evolves towards ankylosing spondylitis, TNF alpha-blockers may represent an effective choice.
+- In more aggressive cases, or when reactive arthritis evolves towards ankylosing spondylitis, TNF alpha-blockers may represent an effective choice.

-- Reactive arthritis is usually self-limiting with resolution of symptoms by 3-12 months, but symptoms may persist for 12 months or more.
+- Reactive arthritis is usually self-limiting with resolution of symptoms by 3-5 months.
+Symptoms lasting more than six months suggest chronicity.

 - There is a high incidence of recurrence, especially in those who are HLA-B27-positive.